Cray-HPE/docs-csm/operations/iuf/IUF.md

   -mrs {reboot,stage}, --managed-rollout-strategy {reboot,stage}
                         Method to update the managed nodes.
 Accepted values are 'reboot' (reboot nodes _now_) or 'stage' (set up nodes to reboot into new image after next WLM job).
 Defaults to 'stage'.
+  -mnrs {reboot,rebuild}, --management-rollout-strategy {reboot,rebuild}
+                        Method to rollout the management nodes.
+Accepted values are 'reboot' or 'rebuild'.
+Defaults to 'rebuild'.
   -cmrp CONCURRENT_MANAGEMENT_ROLLOUT_PERCENTAGE, --concurrent-management-rollout-percentage CONCURRENT_MANAGEMENT_ROLLOUT_PERCENTAGE
                         Limit the number of management nodes that roll out concurrently based on the percentage specified.
 Must be an integer